-Welcome to Centre ValBio Centre ValBio works to protect Madagascar’s unique and biologically diverse ecosystems through conservation science and projects that directly benefit the local people, including rural health care delivery.
-CVB has a world-class research station sited on the edge of Madagascar's beautiful and abundant Ranomafana National Park.
-Under the direction of world-renowned primatologist Patricia Wright, Centre ValBio facilitates hands-on science to sustain the resources and people of Madagascar.
-In collaboration with villagers, we're expanding the frontiers of knowledge while safeguarding biodiversity for future generations.
+Centre ValBio works to protect Madagascar’s unique and biologically diverse ecosystems through conservation science and projects that directly benefit the local people.
+CVB is an international research station situated on the edge of Madagascar's beautiful and abundant Ranomafana National Park.
+Under the direction of renowned primatologist Patricia C. Wright, Centre ValBio facilitates hands-on science to sustain the resources and people of Madagascar.
+In collaboration with the local people, CVB is expanding the frontiers of knowledge while safeguarding biodiversity for future generations.
 Learn More About Centre ValBio